Disorder and Early Sorrow

 Disorder and Early Sorrow (Unordnung und frühes Leid) is a 1925 novella written by Thomas Mann.
-It follows the fortunes of the Cornelius family through the perspective of Abel Cornelius (written in a third person narrative voice), a 47-year-old professor at the local university, whose status in society was once highly respected but has diminished markedly.
+It follows the fortunes of the Cornelius family through the perspective of Abel Cornelius (written in a third person narrative voice), a 47-year-old history professor at the local university, whose status in society was once highly respected but has diminished markedly.
 The Cornelius family is, in part, a reflection of Mann's own family.
-The novella explores the psychological and social impact of the Weimar Hyperinflation.
-It first appeared in a Festschrift celebrating Mann's 50th birthday in the publication Neue Rundschau.
+The novella explores the psychological and social impact of the Weimar hyperinflation.
+It first appeared in 1925 in a Festschrift celebrating Mann's 50th birthday in the publication Neue Rundschau.
 It first appeared in English in The Dial in two installments in 1926 (October and November).
-In book form, it was translated into English by Helen Tracy Lowe-Porter in 1929 and by Herman George Scheffauer in 1930.
+As an individual book, it was published in an English translation by Helen Tracy Lowe-Porter in 1929 and in one by Herman George Scheffauer in 1930.
 It was translated in 2023 by Damion Searls as "Chaotic World and Childhood Sorrow".

+Damion Searls views it as "Mann's best story—it was Hemingway's favorite, too, for whatever that's worth.
+I think it belongs up there with James Joyce's 'The Dead' and anything you want to name by Gallant or Munro or Chekov at the very top of the canon of short fiction, but it is never, to my knowledge, singled out as such."